JustSift/ReSift/docs/introduction/what-is-resift.md

 sidebar_label: What is ReSift?
 ---

+> 👋 **Too many words?
+Head over to the [Quick glance](./quick-glance.md)** 👉

-Simply put, **ReSift is a state management library for fetches** with the goal of giving your team a capable standard for fetching, storing, and reacting to data.
+**ReSift is a state management library for fetches** with the goal of giving your team a capable standard for fetching, storing, and reacting to data.

 We like to think of ReSift as the Relay of REST.
 ReSift is in the same class of tools as Relay and the Apollo Client.
 However, ReSift does _not_ require GraphQL.

 [See this doc for a comparison of ReSift vs Relay/Apollo](../guides/resift-vs-apollo-relay.md).